Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-update-loop.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

+Developers will mostly interact with `static class NetworkUpdateLoop` for registration and `interface INetworkUpdateSystem` for implementation.

+## NetworkUpdateLoop

+`NetworkUpdateLoop` implements custom methods injected into the player loop, maintains stage-specific lists of `INetworkUpdateSystem`s to be executed in the player loop.

+### Registration

+`NetworkUpdateLoop` exposes 4 methods for registration:

+- `void RegisterNetworkUpdate(INetworkUpdateSystem updateSystem, NetworkUpdateStage updateStage)`
+  - registers a `INetworkUpdateSystem` to be executed on the specified `NetworkUpdateStage`
+- `void RegisterAllNetworkUpdates(INetworkUpdateSystem updateSystem)`
+  - registers a `INetworkUpdateSystem` to be executed on all `NetworkUpdateStage`s
+- `void UnregisterNetworkUpdate(INetworkUpdateSystem updateSystem, NetworkUpdateStage updateStage)`
+  - unregisters a `INetworkUpdateSystem` from the specified `NetworkUpdateStage`
+- `void UnregisterAllNetworkUpdates(INetworkUpdateSystem updateSystem)`
+  - unregisters a `INetworkUpdateSystem` from all `NetworkUpdateStage`s

+### Frames and Stages

+## INetworkUpdateSystem

+### Plain Class Usage

+### MonoBehaviour Usage

 Explain the proposal as if it was already included in the Unity Multiplayer and you were teaching it to another Unity developer.
 That generally means: